tedklin/dynamical/docs/design.md

 # Design document

-This document is intended to lay out nontrivial software design decisions and non-obvious code.
-Since *dynamical* is my first larger-scale C++ project, I decided it's best to expose the reasoning behind somewhat-significant design decisions made, for self-reflection purposes and the opportunity to fix bad C++ practices / wrong assumptions about the nature of control system design.
+This document is intended to lay out software design decisions and non-obvious code.
+Since *dynamical* is my first larger-scale C++ project, I decided it's best to expose the reasoning behind even trivial design decisions made.
+This is for self-reflection purposes and the opportunity to fix bad C++ practices / wrong assumptions about control system design.

-**This (admittedly pedantic) document is not geared towards user documentation purposes and shouldn't be used as such.**

 ## Some driving design goals